 Our founder, Bob Webber posited, “Worship is the key to the renewal of the church.”

 Through the employment of an overall philosophy of servant leadership, we want to help make the student’s educational experience as satisfying and pleasant as possible so that the maximum benefit may be received through study, practicums, and fellowship between students and faculty.
-Our priority is to provide our students with the communal context in which they may have an enriching, stimulating, practical and impacting academic experience.
+Our priority is to provide our students with a communal context in which they may have an enriching, stimulating, practical, and impacting academic experience.

 May the Lord richly bless your endeavors at IWS.

 Dr. James R. Hart, President